jakeprem/agora/README.md

 ### Interface Layer
 Map requests from the user to business functions/use cases.
 #### Broker
 The broker module is aggregating all of the supported business functions under a single module.
-Right now it's only doing `defdelegate` to the services, so it's main value is to expose a single interface to all of the supported use cases (Create Account, Sell Widget, Buy Widget, etc).
+Right now it's only doing `defdelegate` to the services, so its main value is to expose a single interface to all of the supported use cases (Create Account, Sell Widget, Buy Widget, etc).
 #### Plug API
 The Plug API provides a way for users to interact with the app over HTTP.
 I left it pretty bare bones since it wasn't a strict requirement, but it currently maps JSON user requests to the appropriate use cases in the service layer.
 It provides very basic error handling.
 The API could be upgraded with better error messages and input validation.
 (For example if a field is missing from the payload it currently causes a match error and simply returns a 500.
 This would be improved by responding with a 400 and which field was missing).